-How to Use Acromag’s 967EN Modbus/TCP Module as Remote I/O with Honeywell Trendview Recorder Application Note
+How to Use Modbus/TCP Modules as Remote I/O with Honeywell Trendview Recorders – 8400641

-Honeywell Trendview Recorder & Acromag 967EN Modbus TCP Modules as Remote I/O
+Honeywell Trendview Recorder & Acromag 967EN Modbus/TCP Module as Remote I/O

 The Acromag 967EN has 8 analog 4-20mA inputs.
-It is a Modbus/TCP slave, ideal for use as remote I/O with a Honeywell paperless Trendview recorder that runs as a Modbus/TCP master over a standard Ethernet network connection.
+It’s a Modbus/TCP slave, making it ideal for; use as remote I/O, with a Honeywell paperless Trendview recorder that runs as a Modbus/TCP master, over a standard Ethernet network connection.

 The Acromag 967EN provides data in either floating point or signed integer formats.

-Acromag setup is done via web browser, no software is needed.
-Typical input and scaling setup changes made in the web browser are downloaded and executed quickly, on the order of seconds.
-An ON-OFF power cycle is not required for input configuration changes.
+Acromag setup is done via web browser, thus no software is needed.
+Typical input and scaling setup changes made in the web browser are downloaded and executed quickly; on the order of seconds.
+No ON-OFF power cycles are required for input configuration changes.

-Acromag’s sample time is 8mS, so the Acromag data tends to be noisier than the same signal wired into a recorder.
-The solution is to let the Acromag average multiple samples.
+Acromag’s sample time is 8mS; so the Acromag data tends to be noisier than the same signal wired into a recorder.
+The solution: let the 967EN average multiple samples.
 Start with 20 as a number to average with.

-The 200 ohm 4-20mA analog input resistance will not unduly load a loop powered circuit, but will inhibit HART communications (HART requires 230 ohms, minimum).
+The 200 ohm 4-20mA analog input resistance will not unduly load a loop-powered circuit.
+However, it will inhibit HART communications (HART requires 230 ohms, minimum).

 Acromag’s i2o remote messaging function writes values only to other Acromag products.
 Hence, i2o is not applicable for use with Trendview.